What Are Soft Tissue Injuries (STIs)?

 It can be a journey down a long and winding road.

-If you’ve been injured in a car accident and are considering the idea of getting a lawsuit loan on your case, there are a couple of things you should be aware of.
+If you’ve been injured and are considering the idea of getting a cash advance on your case, there are a couple of things you should be aware of.

 If you only have soft tissue injuries, from a funding standpoint, they are considered “low-value injuries”.
-What that means is that the maximum amount that any lawsuit funding company will be willing to advance to you comes down to about $1,500 to $3,000, depending on the specific type and severity of the injury.
+What that means is that the maximum amount that any lawsuit funding company will be willing to advance to you is normally no more than about $3,000 to $3,500, depending on the specific type and severity of the injury.

 Something else to consider is this.
 Companies in this industry will tell you that they will start you out with $500 to $1,500, and then “you can always come back and request more later”.
 It is a standard sales pitch, and unfortunately, a lot of people fall for it.